jlduran/test-poudriere-overlay/README.md

 This repo is an example poudriere-ports overlay repo.

-It will be null-mounted to an actual ports tree, overlaying the local changes.
+It will be unionfs-mounted to an actual ports tree, overlaying the local changes.

 For the purpose of this demonstration, I have opted to build a patched strongSwan package with its rc script customized.